Placements and industry links

 - A 20-minute 1:1 interview to those students who are successful at the application stage (the number of students interviewed will depend on the number of applicants)

-- For the four students who are the most successful at interview stage, the Careers Service will source a short placement in their field of interest (or as close as possible)
+- For the four students who are the most successful at interview stage, the Placements Team will source a short placement in a relevant industry

-- Students who are not sourced a placement are invited to attend a practical ‘bootcamp’ style session where they can access further support identifying organisations and making speculative applications themselves
+- Students who are not sourced a placement are invited to attend a practical “DIY Toolkit” session where they are taken through a step-by-step process to find their own placement

-For general information about the scheme, please click here.
+For more information on the micro-placements scheme, please visit https://www.royalholloway.ac.uk/students/jobs-careers/employability/placements.aspx

 “I assisted several people in the editorial department with various tasks, and as a result had a very wide-ranging experience.
 These tasks included editorial-specific tasks, such as reading over and then producing reports.
 I was also tasked with producing research on authors of potentially published non-fiction books.
 In addition to completing these editorial tasks I was present at several editorial meetings.
 The placement allowed me to have a real insight into the industry, and the skills I learned and improved were specific and relevant for potential future employment in the publishing industry and similar sectors.”